 2019 Petting Zoo, Hockney Gallery, RCA, London

-2019 Dirty Hands and Revelations, Standpoint Gallery, London
+2019 Dirty Hands and Revelations, Standpoint Gallery

-2018 Super-cult, Hockney Gallery, RCA, London
+2018 Super-Cult, Hockney Gallery, RCA, London

 2017 Double Pelican, Dyson Gallery, RCA, London

-2017 CGP Open, London
+2017 Open CGP Gallery, London

-2017 Small is Beautiful, More and Less, Unit 3 Gallery, London
+2017 Small Is Beautiful,Unit 3 Gallery, London

-2017 This Year’s Model, The Human Stain, Studio 1:1 Gallery, London
+2017 This Year’s Model, Studio 1:1 Gallery, London

 Awards and Prizes

-2022 Shortlisted Ingram Prize
+2022 Shortlisted, Ingram Prize

 Residencies